Star Wars: Battlefront (2004 video game)

 Star Wars: Battlefront is a 2004 first and third-person shooter video game based on the Star Wars film franchise.
-Developed by Pandemic Studios and published by LucasArts, it is the first game in the Star Wars: Battlefront series.
-It was released on September 21, 2004, for PlayStation 2, Xbox and Microsoft Windows to coincide the release of the Star Wars Trilogy DVD set.
-It is also available for purchase on both the Xbox 360 and Xbox One through their backwards compatibility features.
-Aspyr released a Macintosh port in July 2005, and a cellular phone version, Star Wars Battlefront Mobile, was released November 1, 2005.
+Developed by Pandemic Studios and published by LucasArts, it is the first installment in the Star Wars: Battlefront series.
+It was released in September 2004 for PlayStation 2, Xbox and Windows to coincide the release of the Star Wars Trilogy DVD set.
+Aspyr released a Mac OS X port in July 2005, and a mobile phone version, Star Wars Battlefront Mobile, was released on November 1, 2005.

+Battlefront is primarily played as a conquest game.
+Other modes such as Galactic Conquest include strategy elements.
+The game features several locales from major Star Wars battles, and includes voice acting from veteran voice actors Temuera Morrison, Tom Kane, and Nick Jameson.

+Battlefront received generally favorable reviews from critics, averaging an 80% approval rating across all platforms at aggregate websites GameRankings and Metacritic.
+Critics praised the multiplayer component and the ability to play a part in major Star Wars battles, however the lacking single player component and poor AI were points of concern.
+The game sold in excess of 4 million units in sales.
 A sequel, Star Wars: Battlefront II, was released on November 1, 2005, for Windows, Xbox, PlayStation 2 and PlayStation Portable.
-The game is primarily played as a conquest game, however other modes such as Galactic Conquest bring strategy elements to the title.

-Battlefront features several locales from major Star Wars battles, and includes voice acting from veteran voice actors Temuera Morrison, Tom Kane, and Nick Jameson.
-It received generally favorable reviews from critics, averaging approximately an 80% approval rating across all platforms at aggregate websites GameRankings and Metacritic.
-Critics praised the multiplayer component and the ability to play a part in major Star Wars battles, however the lacking single player component and poor AI were points of concern.
-The game moved in excess of 4 million units in sales.
+A compilation featuring both games, Star Wars: Battlefront Classic Collection, was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S in March 2024.